 In addition to jail time, the court may also sentence additional fines, restitution, or other punishments deemed necessary based on the extent of the crime.
 A sentence will also consider the value of items stolen during the robbery under laws pertaining to theft.

 Since robbery results in severe legal consequences, a conviction can have a great effect on a perpetrator’s life.
 An incorrect verdict in such a case could severely damage the defendant’s future.
-Possible defenses for a robbery of any kind can include an alibi of the defendant’s presence elsewhere, a lack of intent, and violation of the defendant’s rights during the investigation.
+Possible defenses for any type of robbery can include an alibi of the defendant’s presence elsewhere, a lack of intent, and violation of the defendant’s rights during the investigation.

 Swift action is necessary to reduce the potential consequences of robbery.
-If you or a loved one is facing a robbery charge, you should seek the help of one of our Glendale criminal defense attorneys immediately.
-We can explain your rights, determine your most likely court outcome, and offer an unrelenting defense.
+If you or a loved one is facing a robbery charge, you should seek the help of one of our criminal defense attorneys immediately.
+Contact us to have your rights explained, determine your most likely court outcome, and offer an unrelenting defense.